saivishwak/openpibot/docs/inference.md

 `action` is built in `vr_teleop.py` the same way as teleop:

 1. Per-joint cap vs **previous command**: `cmd = last_sent + clip(target - last_sent, ±cap)` (caps 5–15°/tick).
-2. With `vr.kp: 1.0` (default), that command is stored as the dataset label.
+2. Normal live teleop stores that rate-limited command as the dataset label.

 So each training frame’s `|action − state|` is usually **small** (≤ per-tick cap) while moving, not a 40°+ jump.

-`infer_pi05_finetuned.py` applies the same VR rate limits to policy outputs before `send_action`: optional policy EMA, optional replan blend, per-joint cap/KP shaping vs previous command, optional present clamp, deadband, then final command EMA. `wrist_flex`, `wrist_roll`, and `gripper` bypass the final command EMA so wrist/gripper response matches the recording path more closely. **Present-based** `max_relative_target` clamp is **off by default** (`--no-clamp-to-present`) because training labels are capped vs the previous command, not measured pose — enabling present clamp often causes oscillation.
+`infer_pi05_finetuned.py` applies the same VR rate limits to policy outputs before `send_action`: optional policy EMA, optional replan blend, per-joint cap/KP shaping vs previous command, optional present clamp, deadband, then final command EMA. `wrist_flex`, `wrist_roll`, and `gripper` bypass the final command EMA so wrist/gripper response matches the recording path more closely. **Present-based** `max_relative_target` clamp is **on by default** for safety; use `--gripper-max-relative-target 15` when the arm reaches correctly but the gripper closes late or weakly.
 Use **`--fps 30`** to match `dataset.fps`.

 ## Configuration (`config/xlerobot.yaml`)